ejb/localStorageManager/Readme.md

 ### getAll

-Retrieves all items stored by localStorageManager as an array.
+Retrieves all items stored by localStorageManager as an object.

     localStorageManager.getAll();